The impact of preschool feeding programmes on the growth of disadvantaged young children in developing countries

 Malnutrition in children in developing countries can lead to serious developmental problems as well as increased mortality and morbidity.
 Feeding programs as a strategy of treatment for childhood malnutrition have been considered to be of questionable efficiency.
 This review aimed to assess the efficiency of preschool feeding programs in encouraging growth of children.
 Most studies of the ten included in this review, showed a positive effect on recovery from malnutrition with feeding programs.
 Higher rates of weight gain were observed with supervised intake of food supplements.
 Micronutrient fortification had a positive effect on linear growth.
 Nutrition education may contribute to the effectiveness of interventions for malnutrition.
 Conclusions drawn from this review were not deemed to be firm as a result of the amount of low quality studies included.
 Further more risk of bias assessments were carried out by a single author with a self-designed grade system, as such the evidence for the effective use of feeding programs to treat malnutrition was insufficient.

-Adults, Both sexes, Child health, Children, Conflict, Drought, Endocrine and metabolic conditions, Female, Health, Maternal and perinatal health, Neonates/infants, Non-communicable diseases (all), Nutrition, Population displacement, Pregnant/lactating women
+Adults, Both sexes (for groups of both male and female persons), Child health, Children, Conflict, Drought, Endocrine and metabolic conditions, Health, Maternal and perinatal health, Neonates/infants, Non-communicable diseases (all), Nutrition, Population displacement, Pregnant/lactating women